-- 16. Timeliness of Filing.
-Unless otherwise ordered by the court, a filing under this Supplement must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date. - 17.
-Date Stamp.
-The filing date of each filing will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.
+18. Timeliness of Filing.
+Unless otherwise ordered by the court, an electronic filing under this Supplement must be submitted before midnight local time in Washington, DC, to be considered timely filed on that date.

+19. Date Stamp.
+The filing date of each filing in the ECF System will appear at the top of the first page in an automatically generated banner stating the case number, the document number, and the date filed.

-VI.
-SIGNATURES AND RELATED MATTERS
+VII.
+SIGNATURES AND RELATED MATTERS IN ECF CASES

-18. Signature Defined.
-A Filing User's login and password will serve as his or her signature on a filing for all purposes.
+20. Signature Defined.
+A Filing User's login and password will serve as his or her signature on a filing for all purposes, including those under RCFC 11.

-19. Signature Requirements.
+21. Signature Requirements.

-- (a) Electronic Signature.
-Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear. - (b) Written Signature.
+(a) Electronic Signature.
+Filings must include a signature block, in compliance with RCFC 11(a), with the name of the Filing User under whose login and password the document is submitted along with an "s/[name of Filing User]" typed in the space where the signature would otherwise appear.

+- (b) Written Signature.
 A Filing User may also satisfy the signature requirement by scanning a document containing his or her written signature. - (c) Noncompliance.
-A filing that does not comply with this provision will be deemed in violation of RCFC 11 and may be stricken from the record. - 20.
-Signatures of Multiple Parties.
-Documents requiring signatures of more than one party may be filed electronically: - (a) by submitting a scanned document containing all necessary written signatures; or - (b) by submitting a document containing an electronic signature for each party ("s/[name of party]") and the filing attorney's representation that the other parties have reviewed the document and consent to its filing.
+A filing that does not comply with this provision will be deemed in violation of RCFC 11 and may be stricken from the record.

+22. Signatures of Multiple Parties.
+Documents requiring signatures of more than one party may be filed via the ECF System:

+- (a) by submitting a scanned document containing all necessary written signatures; or - (b) by submitting a document containing an electronic signature for each party ("s/[name of party]") and the filing attorney's representation that the other parties have reviewed the document and consent to its filing.

-VII.
+VIII.
 COURT ORDERS AND JUDGMENTS

-- 21. Filings by the Court.
-Any order, opinion, judgment, or other proceeding of the court in an ECF case will be filed in accordance with this Supplement. - 22.
-Effect of Filing.
-A filing by the court under this Supplement: - (a) is an entry on the docket kept by the clerk under RCFC 58 and 79; and - (b) has the same force and effect as a paper copy entered on the docket in the traditional manner.
+23. Filings by the Court.
+Any order, opinion, judgment, or other proceeding of the court will be filed in accordance with this Supplement.

+24. Effect of Filing.
+A filing by the court under this Supplement:
-23. Notice of Filing; Service.

-- (a) Notifying the Parties.
-Notice of a filing by the court will be accomplished by delivering to the parties a "Notice of Electronic Filing" in the manner prescribed in paragraph 12(a). - (b) Service.
-The transmission of the "Notice of Electronic Filing" satisfies the service requirement of RCFC 77(d). - 24.
-Court-Ordered Deadlines.
+- (a) is an entry on the docket kept by the clerk under RCFC 58 and 79; and - (b) has the same force and effect as a paper copy entered on the docket in the traditional manner. - 25.
+Notice of Filing; Service. - (a) Notifying the Parties.
+Notice of a filing by the court will be accomplished in the manner prescribed in paragraph 14 of this Supplement. - (b) Service.
+Service of a filing by the court will be accomplished in a manner prescribed in paragraph 14 of this Supplement.

+26. Court-Ordered Deadlines.
 If an order or opinion specifies a due date for the filing of a document, that date will control over any other filing deadline listed on the docket for that document.

-VIII.
+IX.
 PRIVACY

-- 25. Filings Protected Against Public Disclosure.
-Except as provided in Vaccine Rule 18, all filings submitted in a Vaccine Act case are restricted pursuant to the requirement of 42 U.S.C. § 300aa-12(d)(4)(A) and therefore are accessible only to court personnel and counsel of record. - 26.
-Personal Information.
-Because all filings submitted by the parties in a Vaccine Act case are restricted, Filing Users need not redact personal identifiers and other sensitive information.
-Filing Users should file all documents, including medical records, in their original form.
+27. Filings Protected Against Public Disclosure.
+Except as provided in Vaccine Rule 18, all filings submitted in a Vaccine Act case are restricted pursuant to the requirement of 42 U.S.C. § 300aa-12(d)(4)(A) and therefore are accessible only to court personnel and the parties to the case.

+28. Personal Information.
+Because all filings submitted by the parties in a Vaccine Act case are restricted, counsel and pro se litigants need not redact personal identifiers and other sensitive information.
+All documents, including medical records, should be filed in their original form.